Lighting the Way for BRIGHT: Reproducible Baselines with Anserini, Pyserini, and RankLLM: Background and Related Work

+In this formulation, \(k_1\) controls the influence of term frequency saturation, \(b\) determines the strength of document length normalization, and $k_3$ controls how query term frequency (\textit{qtf}) contributes to the retrieval score.
+When $k_3=\infty$, the model reduces to a bag-of-words representation in which term weights increase linearly with frequency, whereas $k_3=0$ yields a binary representation that considers only term presence.
+Early BM25 variants often omitted query term frequency, but later formulations introduced finite values of $k_3$ to allow repeated query terms to influence scoring~\cite{robertson1995okapi}.
+Many modern implementations today adopt the bag-of-words setting, treating \textit{qtf} linearly and thereby allowing repeated terms to affect retrieval scores~\cite{whichBM25,anserini,lucene}.

+While BM25-style term weighting is well established on the document side, its application on the query side has received comparatively limited attention, with some notable exceptions.
+Prior work~\cite{bm25q} generally assumes that query term frequency has limited impact, reflecting the short length and low repetition typical of keyword queries.
+Alternative lines of work have explored query reweighting and expansion approaches, such as divergence-from-randomness models~\cite{dfr}, which adjust query term importance based on statistics from an initial set of retrieved documents.
+However, these approaches rely on a first-pass retrieval stage, whereas BM25Q applies term-frequency saturation directly to the query within a single-stage scoring function.

+For long queries---such as in document similarity tasks where the query is itself another document~\cite{lin2007pubmed}---both term-frequency effects and query length normalization become important.
+This setting is particularly relevant for BRIGHT, where queries are substantially longer than in traditional datasets and frequently contain repeated tokens.
+To account for these characteristics, the authors of the BRIGHT paper apply BM25-style term-frequency saturation symmetrically to both documents and queries in their baseline formulation, resulting in a ``query-as-document'' factorization:

+where \(\ell(x)=1-b+b\,|x|/\overline{|D|}\) uses the \emph{corpus} average length \(\overline{|D|}\) for length normalization on both sides.
+Compared to \cref{eq:bm25}, this formulation places \(\mathrm{IDF}(t)\) in both vectors, resulting in an \(\mathrm{IDF}(t)^2\) term that further emphasizes rare terms while tempering the influence of repeated query tokens.
+We refer to this variant as \emph{query-side BM25} (BM25Q).

-\paragraph{Dense and Sparse Retrieval} methods have led the recent advances in information retrieval to two major directions beyond traditional lexical methods.
+\paragraph{Learned Dense and Sparse Retrieval} These methods have driven the recent advances in information retrieval in two major directions beyond traditional lexical methods.
 Dense retrieval models~\cite{dpr} encode queries and documents into continuous embedding vectors and compute similarity through inner products.
-Among these, the BGE~\cite{bge} family of models has become widely adopted for its strong performance across diverse benchmarks.
+Among these, the BGE~\cite{bge} family of models has become widely adopted due to its strong performance across diverse benchmarks.
 In particular, BRIGHT reports results with BGE-large-en-v1.5, a dense model that generates high-quality semantic representations for both queries and documents, enabling retrieval based on meaning rather than exact term matches.

 In parallel, learned sparse retrieval models extend the bag-of-words paradigm by introducing neural weighting mechanisms~\cite{conceptualFramework}.
 SPLADE-v3~\cite{spladev3} exemplifies this approach by analyzing query and document tokens and assigning importance weights that capture both lexical and semantic relevance.
 Importantly, SPLADE-v3 can also expand the representation by introducing semantically related tokens that are not present in the original text.
 This enables the model to capture richer relationships while retaining the interpretability and efficiency of sparse representations.
 Together, learned dense and sparse retrievers represent two complementary strategies: dense models capture deep semantic similarity in continuous space, while sparse models refine token-level weighting in discrete space.
 BRIGHT provides a valuable setting to compare these approaches, since its reasoning-intensive queries stress both semantic understanding and token-level precision.